In the US, about 160,000 bariatric operations are done in each year. Development of safer laparoscopic approaches has made this surgery more popular.

 For many patients who have had RYGB, eating high-fat and high-sugar foods can cause dumping syndrome; symptoms can include light-headedness, diaphoresis, nausea, abdominal pain, and diarrhea.
 Dumping syndrome may inhibit the consumption of such foods by adverse conditioning.

-In the past, SG was done only when patients are considered too high risk for procedures such as RYGB and biliopancreatic diversion (eg, patients with a BMI > 60), typically before one of these procedures or another similar procedure is done.
-However, because SG causes substantial and sustained weight loss, it is being used in the US as definitive treatment for severe obesity.
+In the past, sleeve gastrectomy was done only when patients are considered too high risk for procedures such as RYGB and biliopancreatic diversion (eg, patients with a BMI > 60), typically before one of these procedures or another similar procedure is done.
+However, because sleeve gastrectomy causes substantial and sustained weight loss, it is being used in the US as definitive treatment for severe obesity.
 Part of the stomach is removed, creating a tubular stomach passage.
 The procedure does not involve anatomic changes to the small intestine.

-Mean excess weight loss tends to be higher than with that with AGB.
-Although SG is traditionally classified as a restrictive procedure, weight loss is probably also related to neurohormonal changes.
+Mean excess weight loss tends to be higher than with that with adjustable gastric banding.
+Although sleeve gastrectomy is traditionally classified as a restrictive procedure, weight loss is probably also related to neurohormonal changes.

 The most serious complication is gastric leak at the suture line; it occurs in 1 to 3% of patients.